-Risk Management Committee that was appointed by the Board of Directors of the Company consists of 1 Company Director and 6 Departmental Executives.
-In 2022, 1 meeting was held as follows :
+Risk Management Committee that was appointed by the Board of Directors of the Company consists of 1 Company Director and 8 Departmental Executives.
+In 2023, 1 meeting was held as follows:

-Name Position Number of Meeting Mr. Rungkan Paisitpanichtrakul Chairman of the Risk Management Committee at the Management Level 1/1 Ms. Aree Sae-ung Risk Management Committee at the Management Level 1/1 Mrs. Kanit Panusan Promsen Risk Management Committee at the Management Level 1/1 Ms. Daungjai Jeenanurugk Risk Management Committee at the Management Level 1/1 Mr. Suparat Tangsriwong Risk Management Committee at the Management Level 1/1 Ms. Sajipat Pumpuengput Risk Management Committee at the Management Level 1/1 Mr. Chonlavit Iamraksakiat Risk Management Committee at the Management Level 1/1
+Name Position Number of Meeting Mr. Rungkan Paisitpanichtrakul Chairman of the Risk Management Committee at the Management Level 1/1 Ms. Aree Sae-ung Risk Management Committee at the Management Level 1/1 Mrs. Kanit Panusan Promsen Risk Management Committee at the Management Level 1/1 Ms. Daungjai Jeenanurugk Risk Management Committee at the Management Level 1/1 Mr. Suparat Tangsriwong Risk Management Committee at the Management Level 1/1 Mrs. Passpunnee Mahayos Risk Management Committee at the Management Level 1/1 Ms. Natsuda Sittipunyota Risk Management Committee at the Management Level 1/1 Mr. Chonlavit Iamraksakiat Risk Management Committee at the Management Level 1/1

 Risk Management Committee performed the duties of monitoring and control significant risks in order to to be in line with the Company's operational strategic plan.
-In summary, the essence of the duties in the year 2022 can be summarized as follows:
+In summary, the essence of the duties in the year 2023 can be summarized as follows:

-- 1. Consider the classification of risks and measure the level of significant risks in order to manage risks appropriately. - 2.Set policies and operational procedures to reduce risks to be at an acceptable level of the organization. - 3.
+- 1. Consider the classification of risks and measure the level of significant risks in order to manage risks appropriately. - 2.
+Set policies and operational procedures to reduce risks to be at an acceptable level of the organization. - 3.
 Report the results of operations to the Audit Committee and the Board of Directors.